codesections/advent-of-raku-2020/README.md

 your answers.
 Once you have an answer that you're happy with, push your changes upstream and submit a pull request, which will likely be merged promptly.

+Once you've submitted your answer, please feel free to discuss it in the [#raku IRC channel](https://raku.org/community/irc), in this repo's issue tracker, and/or on the [r/rakulang](https://www.reddit.com/r/rakulang/) subreddit – after all, comparing and discussing our solutions is how we learn.

+And if you _can't_ figure out an answer you're happy with, then you should _also_ feel free to ask for help on IRC/the issues/the subreddit – there will almost certainly be someone who can tell you how to get Raku to do what you want it to do!

 ## Getting started with Raku

 The resources below may be helpful, especially if you are new to Raku.
 If you have